University of Manitoba

 Glossary Definition

-Residential facilities for predominantly older persons with chronic illness or disability, also known as nursing homes.
-They may be proprietary (for profit) or non-proprietary.
-Non-proprietary PCHs may further be classified as secular or ethno-cultural (associated with a particular religious faith or language other than English) as well as either freestanding or juxtaposed with an acute care facility.
+1. Personal Care Homes (PCHs) are residential facilities for predominantly older persons with chronic illness or disability, also known as nursing homes( Martens et al., 2003 ).
+PCHs may be proprietary (for profit) or non-proprietary.
+Non-proprietary PCHs may further be classified as secular or ethno-cultural (associated with a particular religious faith or language other than English) as well as either freestanding or juxtaposed with an acute care hospital/facility ( Martens et al., 2003 ).
+Some PCH facilities may be funded by the provincial (provincial PCHs) or federal (federal PCHs) government.
+There is no designated PCH facility in Churchill; however, seven of the hospital beds in the Churchill Health Centre serve as PCH beds.
+(Fransoo et al., 2013).
 In order to be admitted to a PCH an application form must be completed and reviewed by a panel which determines whether the person requires admission.
-Many persons who apply to enter a PCH have been home care clients for a considerable period of time, but their care needs have become too great to manage in the community.
+Many persons who apply to enter a PCH have been home care clients for a considerable period of time, but their care needs have become too great to manage in the community ( Finlayson et al., 2007 ).
 They generally continue to receive home care until admitted to a PCH.

 Related concepts